-Illustration #5: Alex receives an unusual alert

-Alex receives a prompt on his phone: there was a request to log in to Alex's account from a computer in Virginia, down in the United States.
-That's unexpected; Alex hasn't used a new computer, and the last time the login screen appeared there wasn't a Two-Factor prompt.
-Alex isn't anywhere near Virginia.
-Denying the login request, Alex now knows about the attack but isn't too worried-he is already changing the main account password, and the unknown login was already blocked.
-Alex is relieved that what could have been a serious breach in client trust was immediately averted.
+Illustration #5: Alex receives an unusual alert Alex receives a prompt on Haxor3k tries to log in from his phone: there was a re- the Virginia computer sysquest to log in to Alex's ac- tem, using Alex's username count from a computer in and password.
+Blocked Virginia, down in the United again!
+This time it wants States.
+That's unexpected; Alex to open his phone and Alex hasn't used a new com- authorize the new login. puter, and the last time the Haxor3k worries for the suclogin screen appeared there cess of the attack, since Alex wasn't a Two-Factor prompt. might now be aware that Alex isn't anywhere near something phishy is going Virginia.
+Denying the login on.
+It's time to get more agrequest, Alex now knows gressive and exploit any opabout the attack but isn't too portunities available to turn worried-he is already this fiasco into a moneychanging the main account making venture. password, and the unknown Haxor3k has invested time login was already blocked. and effort into the reconnais- Alex is relieved that what sance phase, so even if this could have been a serious targeted attack (spear phishbreach in client trust was im- ing) failed, it's not yet time mediately averted. to give up.